rseanhall/sdk-api/sdk-api-src/content/devquery/nf-devquery-devgetobjectsex.md

 ## -description

-Synchronously retrieves a set of [DEV_OBJECT](../devquerydef/ns-devquerydef-dev_object.md) structures based on the supplied requested properties, extended properties, and filter criteria.
+Synchronously retrieves a set of [DEV_OBJECT](../devquerydef/ns-devquerydef-dev_object.md) structures based on the supplied requested properties, extended parameters, and filter criteria.

 ## -parameters